balderdashy/sails-docs/concepts/Views/Locals.md

 <%- exposeLocalsToBrowser() %>
 ```

-By default, the exposes _all_ of your view locals as the `window.SAILS_LOCALS` global variable.
+By default, this exposes _all_ of your view locals as the `window.SAILS_LOCALS` global variable.
 For example, if your action code contained:

 ```javascript
 res.view('myView', {